One of my desires is to introduce students to the joy of research.

 upon the collective of which it is a part.

-This project seeks to better understand and quantify this influence
+This project seeks to better understand the interactions between parts and wholes

 - Parallel Evolutionary Algorithms and Diversity.